-Singaraja Chinese Temple is a Chinese temple which also known as “Ling Gwan Kiong”.
-This chinese temple Bali is located in the old city of Singaraja and is near to the Burelung gate.
+Singaraja Chinese Temple is a Chinese temple which is also known as “Ling Gwan Kiong”.
+This Chinese temple Bali is located in the old city of Singaraja and is close to the Burelung gate.

 This “Ling Gwan Kiong” temple, which is a symbol of acculturation of 3 religions, has a very charming appearance.
 Your eyes will be anesthetized.

 You can rent a motorcycle in Bali to go to this place.

 Singaraja Chinese Temple is one of the Sanjiao temples or temples of the three teachings or religions.
 Three different religions are accommodated in one place, namely Taoism, Confucianism and Chinese Buddhism.
 Basically, the three cores of this teaching are the same, namely about respecting the path, dharma and nature.

 This temple, which is located quite close to the old port, has a name with quite a deep meaning.
 Ling Gwan Kiong namely Ling means soul, Gwan means source or origin and Kiong means palace.
 Historically, this temple was built to honor Tan Hu Cin Jin, a local Chinese Indonesian god because of his supernatural powers.

 This temple or pagoda is dominated by red, which is the lucky color for Chinese citizens.
 For those of you who like to travel to religious places, this temple should be considered as a tourist destination to be visited.

 There are many things that you can enjoy here, apart from its impressive history, of course.
 At this shrine, you will find live turtles walking freely in the pools and some even on the floor.